mzen17/ESN-Personal-Analysis/paper/main.typ

 Here, we compare CLIP's ability to capture emergent semantics.
 We generate a graph with CLIP and create the edges as follows:

-1. Start with image I of the image set.
+1. Use CLIP to compute all the image embeddings of the dataset.
-2. Search all other images that have CLIP score >0.8 similarity.
+2. For each image, compute CS($I_i$, I), comparing the image with all the other images.
+3. Filter all images whose cosine similarity > 0.8.
+4. Create an edge between those images.

 We evaluate how similar this generated system is to any of the user-sampled graphs.